openharmony/docs/en/application-dev/reference/apis/js-apis-wifiext.md

 # WLAN

 > ![icon-note.gif](public_sys-resources/icon-note.gif) **NOTE**<br/>
 > The initial APIs of this module are supported since API version 8.
-Newly added APIs will be marked with a superscript to indicate their earliest API version.
+Newly added APIs will be marked with a superscript to indicate their earliest API version.<br/>
 The APIs described in this document are used only for non-universal products, such as routers.